Christian Borle: 1995–2004: Early career, Broadway debut and Thoroughly Modern Millie

 Soon after moving to New York City, Borle was cast in The Who's Tommy.
 Returning to the states, he joined the national tour of West Side Story in 1996, as a replacement for the role of Riff.
-Borle was next cast as Willard Hewitt in the first national tour of Footloose, which opened on December 15, 1998, at the Allen Theatre in Cleveland, Ohio.
+Borle was next cast as Willard Hewitt in the first national tour of Footloose, which opened on December 15, 1998.

 After his tenure as Willard, Borle made his Broadway debut in the ensemble of the 2000 revival of Jesus Christ Superstar.
 He left the production after two months to reprise his role of Willard Hewitt (succeeding Tom Plotkin) in the Broadway production of Footloose in June 2000.
 Soon after joining the company, the show received its closing notice, and Borle remained with the show for a few weeks through its final performance on July 2, 2000.

 He was the dance captain and understudy for several characters for the short-lived 2002 musical Amour.

 Borle appeared in a 2003 advertisement for the California-based online auction company eBay.
 In the 30-second TV spot, Borle plays a store clerk who breaks into song and dance when asked about a product.
 The song, "That's on eBay", was a parody of the Dean Martin standard "That's Amore".
 Also in 2003, he replaced Gavin Creel in the role of Jimmy in Thoroughly Modern Millie.
 He married his co-star, actress Sutton Foster, who had played Millie, in September 2006.
 Borle and Foster divorced in 2009.